These Are The Best Types of Japanese Candy!

 The world of Japanese candy is exciting, colorful, thoughtful, and, well, sweet!
-There’s so much to love about Japanese candy, and the Bokksu Market has it all, from the classic candy brands you grew up on, to some of the most historic family-owned maker businesses in Japan.
+There’s so much to love about Japanese candy, and the Bokksu Boutique has it all, from the classic candy brands you grew up on, to some of the most historic family-owned maker businesses in Japan.
 Here’s a list of all the best Japanese candies available at Bokksu.

 Handmade Sakura Candy

 A handmade candy made exclusively for Bokksu?
 Sign me up!
 Created with the purpose to encapsulate the ephemerality that the sakura so elegantly represents in Japan, the Handmade Sakura Candy from Daimonji is made with hints of real cherry blossoms that have been harvested and prepared through the traditional method of pickling and drying the flowers in salt.
 This helps maintain the candy’s pure pink color and its one of a kind flavor.

 Inspired by the Japanese embroidered balls used in children’s games called itotemari, the Handmade Itotemari Candy Mix are the perfect pick-me-up on a gloomy day!
 Each adorable ball represents a different flavor, like peach, mikan, grape, melon, quince, and more, and has been hand-striped for an extra pop of color.

 Handmade Mikan Candy